A series of meetings designed to allow post-doc and Ph.D. students to present their research topics and promote collaborations.

 The seminars are designed to be attended by post-doc and Ph.D. students, but graduates and undergraduates are welcome.

-The Junior Seminars are organised by Lorenzo Baroni, Rocco Brunelli, Ilaria Cruciani, Luca Ferrigno, Michele Matteucci, Martina Miseri, Mario Morellini and Federico Pieroni.
+The Junior Seminars are organised by Lorenzo Baroni, Rocco Brunelli, Ilaria Cruciani, Michele Matteucci, Martina Miseri, Mario Morellini, Nicoletta Falcone and Michele Bianchessi.

 Ph.D. courses in mathematics are coordinated by Prof. Alessandro Giuliani.